wp-plugins/x-forms-express/readme.txt

 **X Forms** is a **High Quality** and simple to use **Form Creator**.
 If you have a need to create and customize professional good looking forms on your WordPress website, **you came to the right place!**

-We created [X Forms](http://codecanyon.net/item/x-forms-wordpress-form-creator-plugin/5214711?ref=Basix), where X=Any, because we got sick of trying to find the perfect form builder.
-From the knowledge we gathered from all the form builders that came short we came up with this, [X Forms](http://codecanyon.net/item/x-forms-wordpress-form-creator-plugin/5214711?ref=Basix)...and we share it with you!

 **With X Forms you don't have to worry about online forms again!**

 ### [Live Preview](http://webaways.com/x-forms/)